 Your task as an citizen scientist is to examine images from the camera traps that we’ve uploaded to The Zooniverse and record observations of:

-Dr. Mark Bowler pays for your help with Rainforest Travel Credits (1 image = $1) to be spent at our rainforest lodges during Science Season.
+Dr. Mark Bowler offers travel credits (1 image = $1) in exchange for your help to be spent at our rainforest lodges during Science Season.
 Best of all – he will be around when you visit and will look forward to guiding your up-close exploration of the Amazon rainforest!

 The International Barcode of Life project is building a DNA barcode library, the foundation of a future DNA-based identification system for every living organism on Earth.
 At Tambopata, we are contributing by cataloging some the rarest species of insects.
 Our scientists are discovering on average, one new species per month.
 We invite our guests to help us make science happen!

 Aerobotany is where centuries-old classic field biology and 21st century cutting edge technology come together, in the middle of the spectacularly diverse and underexplored Amazon rainforest.
 Aerobotany is the brain child of Dr. Varun Swamy, an ecologist who’s been doing long-term research in the Peruvian Amazon rainforest since 2003.